 The beautiful adornments of our red flag, the crescent and the star, are explained in many different ways.
-As Mehmet Akif addresses the Turkish red flag with the crescent and the star during the Turkish National Anthem, which is sung by the children with a lot of enthusiasm at ceremonies, many works today emphasize that the crescent and the star are the symbols of Turks.
-We may surprise you by saying that the crescent and the star that are used in our flag to symbolize our independence actually can be traced to Constantine, namely the Byzantine period.
+As famous poet Mehmet Akif addresses the Turkish red flag with the crescent and the star during the Turkish National Anthem, which is sung by the children with a lot of enthusiasm at ceremonies, many works today emphasize that the crescent and the star are the symbols of Turks.
+We may surprise you by saying that the origin of the crescent and the star that are used in our flag to symbolize our independence actually can be traced to Constantine, namely the Byzantine period.

 The Crescent and the Star Usage in the Past

 The studies of iconography show that the crescent and the star, especially the “crescent and star” are quite valuable icons that have been used since the ancient times.
-The use of these icons does not start with the Turkish history as it is supposed.
+The origin of crescent and star icons does not start with the Turkish history as it is supposed.
 Today, when the flags of the countries of East, Middle East and Central Asia are examined, in many of them we come across a crescent and a star in different forms.
 Correspondingly, it is accepted that the crescent and star, which are generally regarded as the symbols of Islamic countries, have emerged in these geographical regions.